cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 :::

 As much as I would love to, modeling Earth's gravitational field _ab initio_ is not worth it.
-Not because the mathematical modeling is too complicated (albeit cumbersome), but because I suppose that WGS84 relies on empirical data, and it's of course better than any model I could ever devise.
+Not because the mathematical modeling is too complicated (albeit cumbersome), but because WGS84 relies on empirical data, and it's of course better than any model I could ever devise.

 We now want to combine equation {eq}`WGS84` with {eq}`g_h` to obtain a general expression for the gravitational acceleration for any $\varphi$ and $h$.
-But first, we need to find how Earth's radius varies with the latitude.
+But to do this, we first need to find how Earth's radius varies with the latitude.
 The radius of the WGS84 ellipsoid with altitude is:

 $$
 R(\phi) = \dfrac{R_eR_p}{\sqrt{\left(R_p\cos(\phi)\right)^2+\left(R_e\sin(\phi)\right)^2}}